I have a mechanical engineering degree with EIT certification. I provide a flexible schedule and have previous tutoring experience.

 I believe I can supplement a student’s learning by understanding what they know and then presenting additional alternative methods of explaining the work.
 I want to promote productive dialog and practice in a comfortable atmosphere to which you’ll enjoy returning.

-University of Tennessee in Knoxville - Bachelors, Mechanical engineering
+Undergraduate Degree: University of Tennessee in Knoxville - Bachelors, Mechanical Engineering

 If a student has difficulty learning a skill or concept, what would you do?